Jo3LW/tp/docs/DeveloperGuide.md

 3. User confirms
 4. JeeqTracker clears all data in JeeqTracker

+    Use case ends.

+**Use case: Buying shoes**

+**MSS**

+1. User requests to adds a buy shoes transaction to a specific client
+2. JeeqTracker displays a success transaction message
+3. JeeqTracker displays the updated total transaction in the client details

+    Use case ends.

 **Extensions**

-* 3a.
-User inputs the wrong word for confirmation.
+* 1a.
+Client chosen is invalid.
-    * 3a1.
+    * 1a1.
 JeeqTracker shows an error message.

-      Use case resumes at 2.
+      Use case resumes at step 1.

 *{More to be added}*